We are fundraising for a new Award Category: the Migration Journalism Award

 This year’s edition, the fifth, will last one day longer and host almost 200 journalists from everywhere in the world.
 The 2022 program counts more than 14 roundtables, to discuss the most diverse topics, from the coverage of displacement in Ukraine, and the role of fixers in the field, to gender narrative in the migratory processes and storytelling on migrant children.

-Five of the European Press Prize laureates, specialized in migration journalism, will be selected by the organizers of the Congress and will participate in some of the roundtable discussions, to give their contributions to the discussion.
+Five of the European Press Prize laureates, specialized in migration journalism, will be selected and will participate in some of the roundtable discussions, to give their contributions to the discussion.